DiMSam: Diffusion Models as Samplers for Task and Motion Planning under Partial Observability: Sampling-based TAMP

 \subsection{Conditional Samplers}

-Given set of constraints $C$, solving for parameter values that satisfy them is a Hybrid Constraint Satisfaction Problem (H-CSP)~\cite{Garrett2021}.
+Given a set of constraints $C$, solving for parameter values that satisfy them is a Hybrid Constraint Satisfaction Problem (H-CSP)~\cite{Garrett2021}.
 These problems are addressed using joint {\em optimization}~\cite{toussaint2015logic} and individual {\em sampling}~\cite{garrett2020PDDLStream} techniques.
 Joint optimization methods typically treat the ensemble of parameters and constraints as a single mathematical program and solve for satisfying values all at once.

-In contrast, individual sampling techniques leverage {\em compositionality} through conditional sampling, where the outputs of a sampler for one constraint, {\it e.g.}, a stable grasp and resting pose for an object become the inputs to another, {\it e.g.}, an inverse kinematics~(IK) solver for the robot.
-A {\em conditional sampler} for a constraint $c$ with $m$ arguments is a function from $\alpha$, a tuple of $k < m$ argument values to a generator of tuples $\beta_i$, each of which is length $m-k$ and has the property that when its values are properly interleaved with the values $\alpha$, the resulting length-$m$ tuple of values $x_i$ satisfies $c$, ({\it i.e.} $c(\alpha, \beta) = \True$).
+In contrast, individual sampling techniques leverage {\em compositionality} through conditional sampling, where the outputs of a sampler for one constraint, {\it e.g.}, a grasp pose of an object, become the inputs to another, {\it e.g.}, an inverse kinematics~(IK) solver.
+A {\em conditional sampler} for a constraint $c$ with $m$ arguments is a function from $\alpha$, a tuple of $k < m$ argument values, to a generator of tuples $\beta_i$.
+Each $\beta$ is of length $m-k$.
+When concatenated with the values $\alpha$, the resulting length-$m$ tuple of values $x_i$ satisfies $c$, ({\it i.e.} $c(\alpha, \beta) = \True$).
+We seek samplers that are: \begin{itemize} \item \textbf{Sound:} they only generate values that satisfy the constraint they represent. \item \textbf{Diverse:} they generate multiple diverse values that can be filtered with other constraints via rejection sampling. \item \textbf{Compositional:} they can be combined with others to produce joint samples that satisfy multiple constraints. \end{itemize}